MicrosoftDocs/architecture-center/docs/reference-architectures/ai/conversational-bot.md

 ### Bot logic and user experience

-- Bot Service - connects your bot to a channel.
-A channel is a connection between the bot and communication apps such as Cortana, Facebook Messenger, or Slack. and facilitates communication between your bot and the user
+**[Bot Framework Service][bot-framework-service]** (BFS).
+This service connects your bot to a communication app such as Cortana, Facebook Messenger, or Slack.
+It facilitates communication between your bot and the user.

-- Azure WebApp - Hosts the Bot application and logic.
+**[Azure App Service][app-service]**.
+The bot application and logic is hosted in Azure App Service.

 ### Bot cognition and intelligence

-- Language Understanding (LUIS) - Enables your bot to understand natural language by identifying user intents and entities.
+**[Language Understanding][luis]** (LUIS).
+Part of [Azure Cognitive Services][cognitive-services], LUIS enables your bot to understand natural language by identifying user intents and entities.

-- Azure Search – Provides a quick searchable document index.
+**[Azure Search][search]**.
+Search is a managed service tha provides a quick searchable document index.

-- QnA Maker - Add a knowledge base to answer questions users ask using natural language.
-Typically loaded with semi-structured content such as FAQs.
+**[QnA Maker][qna-maker]**.
+QnA Maker is a cloud-based API service that creates a conversational, question-and-answer layer over your data.
+Typically, it's loaded with semi-structured content such as FAQs.
+Use it to create a knowledge base for answering natural-language questions.

-### Logging
+### Logging and monitoring

 - Azure Blob Storage – Optimized for storing massive amounts of unstructured data.
 - Cosmos DB – Scalable "schema on demand" document store.
 - AppInsights – Used to log web application metrics for monitoring, diagnostic, and analytical purposes.

-### Data ETL

-- Azure Data Factory (ADF) – Scheduled orchestration service for managing ETL pipelines.
-- Azure Functions - Serverless compute service that enables you to run code on-demand without having to explicitly provision or manage infrastructure.
-- Logic Apps – Provides data connectors across numerous apps, including Office 365.

-### Monitoring and reporting

 - PowerBI (PBI) – Used to create visually appealing dashboards for data exploration and analysis.

+### Data ingestiong

+The bot will rely on raw data that must be ingested and prepared.
+Consider any of the following options to orchestrate this process:

+**[Azure Data Factory][data-factory].
+Data Factory orchestrates and automates data movement and data transformation.
+You can find a Data Factory reference architecture [here][data-factory-ref-arch].

+[Logic Apps][logic-apps].
+Logic Apps is a serverless platform for building workflows that integrate applications, data, and services.
+Logic Apps provides data connectors for numerous applications, including Office 365.

+**[Azure Functions][functions]**.
+You can use Azure Functions to write custom serverless code is invoked by a [trigger][functions-triggers] &mdash; for example, whenever a documented is added to blob storage or Cosmos DB.

 ## Security and governance

-- Azure Active Directory (AAD) – User identity platform used across a wide array of services.
+Azure Active Directory (AAD) – User identity platform used across a wide array of services.
-- KeyVault - Secure key management service for storing and managing keys and secrets.

-- Azure DevOps - Project development service supporting source control, continuous build/test integration and deployment (CICD), and project planning and management.
+**[Azure Key Vault][key-vault]**.
+Store credentials and other secrets using Key Vault.

 ## Building a bot